Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 ### Memory Leaks, Reference Counting, and Retain cycles

 #### Memory Leaks
-iOS keeps track of how much memory each app uses on a given device, and it is set up to kill apps that use too much.

 A memory leak occurs when an instance of a reference type remains in memory even after its lifecycle has ended.